Holy See–Vietnam relations: Normalization process

 There have been meetings between leaders of Vietnam and the Vatican, including a visit by Vietnam's Prime Minister Nguyễn Tấn Dũng to the Vatican to meet Pope Benedict XVI on 25 January 2007.
 Official Vatican delegations have been traveling to Vietnam almost every year since 1990 for meetings with its government authorities and to visit Catholic dioceses.
 In March 2007, a Vatican delegation visited Vietnam and met with local officials.
 In October 2014, Pope Francis met with Prime Minister Nguyễn Tấn Dũng in Rome.
 The sides continued discussions about the possibility of establishing normal diplomatic relations, but have not provided a specific schedule for the exchange of ambassadors.
 The Pope would again meet Vietnamese leader Trần Đại Quang and his associates in the Vatican in 2016.

 Vietnam remains the only Asian communist country to have an unofficial representative of the Vatican in the country and has held both official and unofficial meetings with the Vatican's representatives both in Vietnam and the Holy See, which is not the case in China, North Korea, and Laos, due to long and historical relations between Vietnam and the Catholic Church.
 This relationship has continued to improve, when the Holy See announced they would have a permanent representative in Vietnam in 2018.
 Although it has yet to establish an official embassy and full ambassador, it was hailed as a major improvement.

-Appointment of archbishops
+On 27 July 2023, Vietnam announced that would allow the Vatican to establish a Resident Papal Representative in Hanoi, which is seen as moving closer to establishing formal diplomatic relations.

-Though the Government of Vietnam continues to veto the appointment of cardinals by the Vatican, the Communist regime of Vietnam, unlike those of other communist Asian states, has voluntarily cooperated with bishops nominated by the Vatican.
-This was seen after the historic Vietnam–Holy See deal in 2018, which the Vatican is able to appoint archbishops with tacit support from the government, provided there is not interference in the regime's politics.
+On 23 December 2023, Pope Francis named Archbishop Marek Zalewski to serve as the first Resident Papal Representative in Vietnam.